img1920*460

 • What is RGB, RGBW, RGBA and RGBCCT?

-• How to cut the LED strip lights?
+• How to trim LED strip lights?

-• How to install LED strip lights?
+• How to set up LED strip lights?

-• What LED chip are we use?
+• Which LED chip do we use?

 • What is the High Efficiency for LED strip lights?